DarshanRokkad/Gem_Stone_Price_Prediction/README.md

 │
 ├── templates                                <-- contains all html files │
-├── tests
-│   │
-│   ├── integration                          <-- folder contains module used to do integration testing │   │
-│   └── unit                                 <-- folder contains module used to do unit or module testing │
 ├── .gitignore                               <-- used to ignore the unwanted file and folders │
 ├── application.py                           <-- flask web application to take input from user and render output